jariperttunen/lukeghg/CRFREPORTER_ANNUAL_CHECK.md

-# Manual work for each new GHG inventory in CRFReporter.
+# Manual work for a new GHG inventory in CRFReporter.

 ## Natural disturbances